Generator-Based Fuzzers with Type-Based Targeted Mutation: Conclusion

-In this paper, we introduced a novel type-based mutation heuristic with constant string lookup for generator-based fuzzers.
-Results show improvements in application coverage of an average of 18.2\% (geometric mean) over the baseline, and improvements in coverage including third-party code of 43.2\% when the set of covered libraries remained the same, and even more so when our approach covers additional libraries.
+We introduced a novel type-based mutation heuristic with constant string lookup for generator-based fuzzers.
+Results show improvements in application coverage of an average of 18\% over the baseline, and improvements in coverage including third-party code of 43\% when the set of covered libraries remained the same, and even more so when our approach covers additional libraries.

-An essential aspect of our technique involves the composition of generators directly impacting coverage results.
-In the future, we plan to investigate the automation of their creation.
-Also, since type-base targeting can be limited when for example, the input is an array, we plan to leverage the object dynamic information to target particular objects of the same type.